Pritii-9/Luminary-Real-Time-Event-Analytics-Engine/README.md

 ### Option 1: Running with Docker Compose (Recommended)

-Spins up the full stack (Next.js Frontend, FastAPI Backend API, Redis Stream, and Workers) with a single command:
+Spins up the full stack (React Frontend, FastAPI Backend API, Redis Stream, and Workers) with a single command:

 ```bash
 # 1. Clone the repository